Yoshi-Exeler/devcontainer/README.md

 # Devcontainer
-This is a devcontainer mainly targeted towards golang & angular+ionic developement.
+This is a devcontainer mainly targeted towards golang + grpc + angular/ionic developement.

 # Usage
 Simply clone the repository, run docker-compose up -d --build and then connect to the container via the vscode Remote - Container integration.